Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: Oversmoothing

 \subsection{A Unifying Perspective Based on the Eigenvectors of Nonlinear Activations}

-In the following discussion, we present a unified and more general perspective of the necessary conditions to have oversmoothing in the sense of the classical metrics, based on the eigenvectors of a nonlinear activation function.
-In the interest of space, longer proofs for this and the subsequent sections are moved to \Cref{app:proofs}. \begin{definition} We say that a vector $u\in \mathbb{R}^N\setminus\{0\}$ is an eigenvector of the (nonlinear) activation function $\sigma:\mathbb R^N\to\mathbb R^n$ if for any $t\in \mathbb{R}\setminus\{0\}$, there exists $\mu_t\in \mathbb{R}$ such that $\sigma(t u)=\mu_t u$. \end{definition} With this definition, we can now provide a unifying characterization of message-passing operators $A^{(l)}$ and activation functions $\sigma$ that guarantee the convergence of the Dirichlet-like energy metric $\EProj$ to zero for the feature representation sequence defined by $X^{(l+1)} = \sigma(A^{(l)}X^{(l)}W^{(l)})$.
+We present here a unifying and more general perspective of the necessary conditions to have oversmoothing in the sense that $\EProj$ and $\EDir$ decay to zero, based on the concept of eigenvectors for a nonlinear activation function.
+In the interest of space, longer proofs for this and the subsequent sections are moved to \Cref{app:proofs}. \begin{definition} We say that a vector $u\in \mathbb{R}^N\setminus\{0\}$ is an eigenvector of the (nonlinear) activation function $\sigma:\mathbb R^N\to\mathbb R^n$ if for any $t\in \mathbb{R}\setminus\{0\}$, there exists $\mu_t\in \mathbb{R}$ such that $\sigma(t u)=\mu_t u$. \end{definition} With this definition, we can now provide a unifying characterization of message-passing operators $A^{(l)}$ and activation functions $\sigma$ that guarantee the convergence of the Dirichlet-like energy metrics $\EProj$ and $\EDir$ to zero for the feature representation sequence defined by $X^{(l+1)} = \sigma(A^{(l)}X^{(l)}W^{(l)})$.
 Specifically, Theorem~\ref{thm:main_linear} shows that this holds provided all matrices $A^{(l)}$ share a common dominant eigenvector $u$, which is also an eigenvector of $\sigma$.

-This assumption recurs throughout our theoretical analysis, aligning with existing results in the literature.
-For example, (a) the proof by \cite{caiNoteOversmoothingGraph2020} applies to GCNs with LeakyReLU, where the dominant eigenvector of $A$ is nonnegative by the Perron-Frobenius theorem and, therefore, an eigenvector of LeakyReLU; and (b) the proof by \cite{wuDemystifyingOversmoothingAttentionbased2023} holds for stochastic message-passing matrices $A^{(l)}$, which inherently share a common dominant eigenvector with constant entries, that is an eigenvector for any pointwise nonlinear activation function.